Varujan Boghosian: Early life

 The son of Armenian immigrants, Boghosian was born and raised in New Britain, Connecticut.
 His father was a cobbler who later worked for Stanley Tools (now Stanley Black & Decker).
 Boghosian's early schooling was traditional although he benefited from classes taught by the poet Constance Carrier, who introduced him to the world of literature.

 Boghosian served in the U.S. Navy, during World War II.
 Returning to the U.S in 1946 he was able to attend college on the G.I.
 Bill.

 Boghosian was then invited by Josef Albers to attend Yale University (1956–59), along with Irving Petlin, Boghosian had already received a number of accolades as well as a Fulbright Grant for Painting in Italy (1953) and in 1966, he was artist in residence at the American Academy in Rome.
 He was a 1985 Guggenheim fellow.
-He has taught at The Cooper Union (1959–64), Yale University (1962–64), Brown and Dartmouth College (1968–96).
+He taught at The Cooper Union (1959–64), Yale University (1962–64), Brown and Dartmouth College (1968–96).